warriorhub/warriorhub.github.io/index.md

 #### My Events Card View (Organizer)

-Organizers can access their events in a card format as well as the table view shown previously by clicking "Display Option".
+Organizers can access their events in a card format as well as the table view shown previously by clicking "Display Option" which renders a dropdown for "Card View" or "Table View".

 <p align="center">
   <img src="images/web/myevents_card_organizer.png" alt="Organizer My Events Card View" width="100%">